Published by Jeremy. Last Updated on November 23, 2023.

 St. Nicholas Croatian Catholic Church is located at 24 Maryland Avenue in Millvale.

-What is La Hutte Royal, you may ask?
-Is it a house?
-Is it a museum?
+What are the Troy Hill Art Houses, you may ask?
+Are they a house?
+Museums?
 How about both!
-This house can only be defined as an oddity that you have to see to believe (or even understand).
+These three houses can only be defined as an oddity that you have to see to believe (or even understand).

-It is the creation of a local who commissioned artist Thorsten Brinkmann to create a stunning work of art on the inside of the property.
-Google a photo of the artist, and you can get an idea of what you'll be getting yourself into this when you visit.
+They are the creation of a local who commissioned unique artists to create stunning works of art on the inside of each respective property.
+Google a photo of the artist of La Hutte Royal, for example, and you can get an idea of what you'll be getting yourself into this when you visit.

 Beyond this, we cannot tell you any more at the request of the owner as the best part about it is the surprise.
-So schedule a visit to this one in Troy Hill (16+ only), do not read any more about it or the artist at all, show up at your appointed time, and enjoy what happens next.
+So schedule a visit to these houses in Troy Hill (16+ only, each house requires separate reservations), do not read any more about them or the artists at all, show up at your appointed time, and enjoy what happens next.

 You'll thank us later.